 Kudrat Rakhimoff, 38, was playing soccer at the Jewish Community Center when he slipped on a puddle (caused by a leaky ceiling) and fell to the floor.
 He was taken to Staten Island University Hospital for treatment.
 He was diagnosed with a comminuted fracture of the ankle.
 Due to this injury, Rakhimoff had three different surgeries.
 He sued the Jewish Community Center, eventually settling out of court for $450,000.

 If you slipped, tripped or fell and have sustained injuries, we are here to help.
-Contact The Law Offices of Ivan M. Diamond to schedule your complimentary case review today.
+Contact Ivan Diamond, Bronx Personal Injury Lawyer to schedule your complimentary case review today.
 Our phone number is 718-588-2000.
 We offer in-home and hospital consultations.
 In addition, weekend and evening appointments are available.